Fishery Improvement Project

 Species: Argentine red shrimp, Patagonian shrimp (Pleoticus muelleri)

-FIP Stage according to CASS Progress Table: 4, FIP is delivering improvement in policies or practices
+FIP Stage according to CASS Progress Table: 5, FIP is delivering improvements on the water

 FIP Rating according to SFP rating system: A (Exceptional Progress, Jan 2019)